 The vibrant global basic income debate to some extent risks obscuring crucial differences between regions and countries in which such proposals are now actively considered.
 As the debate is moving away from general ethical reflection to concrete policy design and implementation, scoping out basic income reform scenarios in different contexts becomes increasingly important (Caputo, 2012).
 The importance of appreciating contextual factors, including crucially the nature and historical development of social protection policies and welfare state institutions, is a critical feature, explored in some detail in the review article by De Wispelaere and Haagh.
 Against this background, this themed section focuses on the recent evolution of the basic income debate across Europe.

 The focus on Europe is of particular interest for a number of reasons.
-To begin with, many European countries exhibit a long-standing engagement with the basic income idea, which in some cases goes back to the immediate post-World War II period (Meade, 1964).1 The current policy window — far from emerging out of the blue, as it were — should be viewed against a decade-long ongoing debate between advocates and adversaries in a range of countries, among themn those discussed throughout this themed issue: Denmark, Finland, the Netherlands, Spain and the UK.
+To begin with, many European countries exhibit a long-standing engagement with the basic income idea, which in some cases goes back to the immediate post-World War II period (Meade, 1964).1 The current policy window — far from emerging out of the blue, as it were — should be viewed against a decade-long ongoing debate between advocates and adversaries in a range of countries, among them those discussed throughout this themed section: Denmark, Finland, the Netherlands, Spain and the UK.

 In addition, several European policy events arguably directly contributed to the exponential increase in current media, public and policy attention.
 First and foremost, the high-profile campaign following the successful 2013 citizen’s initiative in Switzerland caused a tidal wave in media coverage around the world, causing stakeholders and decision-makers at all levels of government to sit up and take an interest.
-While the subsequent Swiss referendum on basic income on June 5, 2016 failed to gain a majority — the proposal was defeated by 76.9% against 23.1%— the broader impact remains undeniable.2 Equally important, in 2015 both Finland and the Netherlands announced widely-publicised plans to conduct a basic income experiment.
+While the subsequent Swiss referendum on basic income on June 5, 2016 failed to gain a majority — the proposal was defeated by 76.9 per cent against 23.1 per cent — the broader impact remains undeniable.2 Equally important, in 2015 both Finland and the Netherlands announced widely-publicised plans to conduct a basic income experiment.
 In Finland, the experiment was initiated by the newly elected centre-right coalition and took the form of a two-year long nation-wide RCT entirely focused on unemployed recipients of basic unemployment security (Kangas et al., 2017; De Wispelaere et al., 2018).
 By contrast, in the Netherlands the experiments — which, incidentally, make no explicit reference to basic income — are taking place in around 20 municipalities, with local authorities and NGOs driving the initiative against considerable resistance from the national government.
-Similarly, in Denmark several municipalities have piloted delivering basic income assistance unconditionally or with development grants (Haagh in this volume, 2019b).
+Similarly, in Denmark several municipalities have piloted delivering basic income assistance unconditionally or with development grants (Haagh in this issue, 2019b).
 While these projects are ongoing the idea of piloting a basic income continues to spread across Europe: similar projects are in advanced stages of development in Barcelona and Scotland, while serious discussion is ongoing in other places (e.g., Corsica and Portugal).